vitality-ai/warpdrive/README.md

 ## About
 CIAOS is a general purpose KV/Object store focused on workloads that require high throughput.
 Practical Applications which drives our developemt is to support Storage Disaggregation Architectures and AI/ML Workloads .
-Our current implementation of the object store is based on Facebook's 2008 haystack paper and our road map for our future versions will be driven the next generation's storage needs with solid fundamental understanding of the history of these storage systems.
+Our current implementation of the object store is based on Facebook's 2008 haystack paper and our road map for our future versions will be driven the next generation's storage needs with solid fundamental understanding of the history of these storage systems [Technical Roadmap](https://github.com/vitality-ai/Storage-service/blob/main/Technical-Architecture.md).

 ## System Offerings that are currently being built.
 1. Storage - Key/Value, Files and Blobs.